 I am not a fan on the use of rifampin and its synergy.
 Certainly for all forms of prosthetic infections it needs to be added to increase cure rates, but for other infections I am not so sure it adds anything to MRSA or MSSA infections unless you are combining with a quinolone.
 A systematic review suggests it adds little (PubMed).
 Take that Steve.
 One exception may be MRSA pneumonia where the MIC is 1 or 2 to vancomycin; I am inclined to add rifampin.
 The medical literature can be used like a drunk uses a lightpost: for support not illumination.
 So another meta-analysis suggests increased survival for bacteremia with the addition of rifampin (PubMed) while a randomized trial suggests rifampin only adds toxicity (PubMed).
 Just never ever use rifampin as monotherapy, resistance occurs almost instantly.

 There is some data to suggest ceftriaxone works just as well (PubMed) and some data that it does not work as well as anti-staphylococcal beta-lactams.
-I am hesitant to use third generation cephalosporins unless there has been excellent source control/debridement.
-I.E. not I.E.
+I am hesitant to use third generation cephalosporins unless there has been excellent source control/debridement. i.e. not I.E. Certainly do NOT use ceftriaxone for bactermia, where it has 2.5 x the failure rate (PubMed).

 - Bacteremia: once S. aureus it likes to go places and set up infection.
 The MINIMAL duration of IV therapy for an uncomplicated bacteremia (from a line or cellulitis) is 14 days.
 If MRSA or any kind of poor host, increase it to 28 days.
 If it is a primary bacteremia, ie no source, they probably have endocarditis and need at least 28 days (PubMed)(PubMed).